movementlabsxyz/MIP/README.md

 ## Files and numbering

-Each MIP, MD or MG is stored in a separate subdirectory with the a name `mip-<number>`, `md-<number>` or `mg-<number>`.
+Each MIP, MD or MG is stored in a separate subdirectory with a name `mip-<number>`, `md-<number>` or `mg-<number>`.
 The subdirectory contains a `README.md` that describes the MIP, MD, or MG.
 All assets related to the MIP, MD or MG are stored in the same subdirectory.

 An MIP/MD starts as **Draft**s.
 They DO NOT acquire a number at this point.